Dune (2021 film): Visual effects and design

 "Sandscreens" were used to simulate the natural luminance of the desert intended for backgrounds.

 DNEG contributed to over 30 scenes in the film, creating 1,200 VFX shots out of the 1,700 total, with vendors including Wylie Co. and Rodeo FX.
 Many shots used various chroma key processes.
 Visual effects supervisor Paul Lambert used "sandscreens" for filming scenes in Arrakis and Arrakeen; instead of using green-based backgrounds, the visual effects team used sand-colored ones that matched the establishing desert shots intended for backgrounds.
-The sandscreens were used in capturing scenes of the ornithopter, with the VFX team using the helicopter footage and replacing them with the ornithopter models, facilitating capture of sand displacement.
+The sandscreens were used in capturing scenes of the ornithopter, with the VFX team using the helicopter footage and replacing it with the ornithopter models, facilitating capture of sand displacement.
 This was also filmed by encapsulating ornithopter models in black boxes with fans blowing dust.
 The wings were inserted using computer-generated imagery (CGI).
 Similar processes were used to film scenes in other settings, as it facilitated compositing the foreground and background imagery: Caladan scenes used "grayscreens" and those with a "slight blue tint" for interior and exterior scenes, respectively, Salusa Secundus scenes used bluescreens.
 Approximately 18 tons of sand and dust were used on set, with the effect of blowing sand being created by using a V8 engine with a fan on the back of a tractor.

 The sandworms were created through CGI.
 The VFX team found a lot of difficulty in deciding how the sandworm would move.
 The team spent over a year in figuring out the movements of the sandworm, and researched the body movements of various animals, such as worms and snakes.
 The sand ripples created by the worms were inspired by implicit visual cues of the shark from Jaws (1975).
 The special-effects supervisor Gerd Nefzer designed a vibrating 8x8 foot steel plate and placed it under the sand.
 This resulted in the formation of various patterns, used to signify an approaching sandworm.
 The vibrating areas were also later enhanced to cover a larger area.
 The team initially considered using rigged explosives to capture the motion of the sandworms breaking the surface in the desert, but rejected the idea as this was impractical to perform in the Middle East.
 Instead, they used the Houdini software to have sand emulate the motion of water.
 Villeneuve did not want the associated sound design to appear as a studio production.
 Sound designers Mark Mangini and Theo Green used a "fake documentary realism" approach to capture natural sounds and manipulate them for use in the film, such as recording the sounds of shifting sands in Death Valley using hydrophones.